lruepke/FEM_lecture/sphinx/source/lecture3/fem_advection.rst

     jupyter/fdm_adv_diff.ipynb

 Explore the solution for different pairs of Peclet numbers and c/k ratios.
 What is the main difference between the upwind and FTCS solution?
 What kind of numerical diffusion is happening?
 What's the sign of the numerical diffusion?
+Is negative diffusion physically possible, or a source of trouble?

 1D Finite Element Solutions
 --------------------------------
-Let’s see how a simple finite element solution would look like.
-This would be the stiffness matrix if a single element using linear shape functions:
+Let’s see how a simple finite element solution looks like.
+This would be the stiffness matrix for a single element using linear shape functions:

 .. math::
     :label: eq:fem_1d_single_element_adv